 Welcome, and thank you for choosing Northwest Neurology.
-Northwest Neurology has regional offices in Lake Barrington, South Barrington/ Arboretum, Rolling meadows/ Arlington Heights and Libertyville.
+Northwest Neurology has regional offices in Lake Barrington, South Barrington/ Arboretum, Rolling meadows/ Arlington Heights, North Brook and Libertyville.
 Addresses, directions, and pictures of each office are available on the offices page of this website.
 Also, please note that we now offer office hours as well as EMG, Botox and MRI appointments on Saturdays!

 Northwest Neurology is different than many other neuorlogy practices in that our center is a coordinated, integrated practice with subspecialty care and most neurological services available onsite.
 Subspecialization means more physician expertise and onsite services means better coordination of care, faster availability of results and considerably less cost compared to hospital based care.
 The goal is high-quality, cost-effective, patient-centered care.
 Northwest Neurology's physicians strive to take enough time with every patient, listen, and be compassionate.
 A careful assessment is done and then the physician and patient discuss the options for the best possible diagnostic and treatment plan.

 Neurologists are doctors with advanced training in diagnosing, treating and managing disorders of the brain and nervous system.
 After 4 years of medical school, a neurologist does a 1-year general medical internship, then 3 years of dedicated neurology residency training.
 Many neurologists do another year of fellowship training as well.
 To do a thorough job, a neurologist needs to know all about the patient's symptoms and prior medical history.
 Then, he or she can be more effective in diagnosing and treating the problem.
 Diagnosing and managing a neurological disorder is a partnership between the patient and the neurologist.